Research in action

-Yvonne McEwen discusses why it's important to understand war and our responses to conflict.
+Yvonne McEwen Honorary Fellow at the Centre for the Study of The Two World Wars, discusses why it's important to understand war and our responses to conflict.

-Dr Gavin Kretzschmar talks on the global banking system and his work in Kazakhstan.
+Dr Gavin Kretzschmar, Lecturer in Finance, talks about the global banking system and his work in Kazakhstan.

-Dr Lara Ryazanova-Clarke discusses the changing nature of the Russian language and Edinburgh's continuing links with Russia.
+Dr Lara Ryazanova-Clarke, Director of the Princess Dashkova Russian Centre, discusses the changing nature of the Russian language and Edinburgh's continuing links with Russia.

 Professor Scott Murray discusses the challenges of providing end of life care in Africa.